TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 15/Romans 15.15.md

 ---

-But I write the more boldly unto you in some measure, as putting you again in remembrance, because of the grace that was given me of God,
+But I write the more boldly to you in part, as reminding you, because of the grace that was given to me by God,